tuantle/hypertoxin/README.md

 }
 ```

-Below is another example where you want the header screen to minimize (hide navigation view) when the body screen is scrolling down and maximize when scrolling up.
+Another example where you want the header screen to minimize (hide navigation view) when the body screen is scrolling down and maximize when scrolling up.
+This is achieved calling hideNavigation & showNavigation functions inside the onScroll callback of body screen component. onScroll provides scrolling direction that determines when to call hideNavigation or showNavigation function.

 ```jsx
 render () {